ashkenas/latex-less/README.md

 The Firebase values can all be located in the Firebase console under project settings.

 ### Steps

+After MongoDB has been installed and configured, and LaTeX has been installed, the following steps walk through installing and running this project:

 1. Clone this repo
 2. Open a terminal at the repo's root folder